tedmoore/schelp2/docs/Classes/Object.md

 ### `instVarHash`
 Returns a combined hash value for the object's instance variables and the object's class.
-If none are given, all instance variables are tested (see also: [#-compareObject](#-compareobject)).
+If none are given, all instance variables are tested (see also: [compareObject](#compareobject)).
 ```supercollider
 a = Pseq([1, 2, 3], inf); b = Pseq([100, 200, 300], inf);